DataDog/integrations-core/openshift/README.md

 The default configuration Datadog provides targets OpenShift 3.7.0+ and OpenShift 4.0+, as it relies on features and endpoints introduced in this version.

-To install the Agent, see the [Agent installation instructions][2] for general Kubernetes instructions and the [Kubernetes Distributions page][15] for OpenShift centric configuration examples.
+To install the Agent, see the [Agent installation instructions][2] for general Kubernetes instructions and the [Kubernetes Distributions page][15] for OpenShift configuration examples.

 Alternatively, the [Datadog Operator][3] can be used to install and manage the Datadog Agent.
 The Datadog Operator can be installed using OpenShift's [OperatorHub][4].